mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 	}
 	```

-**RepoDb**:
+**RepoDb:**

 The *JOIN* feature is purposely not being supported yet.
 We have explained it on our [Multiple Resultsets via QueryMultiple and ExecuteQueryMultiple](https://github.com/mikependon/RepoDb/wiki/Multiple-Resultsets-via-QueryMultiple-and-ExecuteQueryMultiple#querying-multiple-resultsets) page.
 Also, we have provided an answer already on our [FAQs](https://github.com/mikependon/RepoDb/wiki#will-you-support-join-operations).

 However, the support to this feature will soon to be developed.
 We are now doing a poll-survey on how to implement this one based on the perusal of the community.
-The discussion can be seen [here](https://github.com/mikependon/RepoDb/issues/355).
-We would like to hear yours!
+The discussion can be seen [here](https://github.com/mikependon/RepoDb/issues/355) and we would like to hear yours!

 > No question to this.
-The most optimal way is to do the *INNER JOIN* in the actual database itself like what *Dapper* is doing!
+The most optimal way is to do an actual *INNER JOIN* in the database like what *Dapper* is doing!

 However, there is an alternative way to do this in *RepoDb*.
 It can be done via *Multi-Query* that executes *packed SELECT-statements* in a single-call.